dwaithe/Faster-RCNN-TensorFlow-Python3.5/README.md

 # tf-faster-rcnn
-Tensorflow Faster R-CNN for Windows, osX and linux by using Python 3.5
+Tensorflow Faster R-CNN for Windows, mac OS X and linux by using Python 3.5

 This is the branch to compile Faster R-CNN on Windows.
 It is heavily inspired by the great work done [here](https://github.com/smallcorgi/Faster-RCNN_TF) and [here](https://github.com/rbgirshick/py-faster-rcnn).
 I have not implemented anything new but I fixed the implementations for Windows and Python 3.5.